fopancaldi/alpaka_tutorial/README.md

-Code I have used to display the most basic functionalities of [alpaka](https://github.com/alpaka-group/alpaka) while learning it.
+Code I have used to display some basic functionalities of [alpaka](https://github.com/alpaka-group/alpaka) while learning it.

 Should contain everything a new user should know.